openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 1. Create a Kubernetes Object File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you use Helm, you do not need to perform this step because the deployment
+If you use Helm, this step is not required because the deployment
 uses Helm chart instead of the deployment.yaml file.

 2. Deploy a local Helm chart file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When using a local Helm chart file, place the chart file you want to use in "Files/Kubernetes".
-If you use an external repository, you do not need to store chart files.
+If you use external repositories, you do not need to store chart files.
 Please refer to [#Helm-Create]_ and [#Helm-Package]_ for how to create and package a Helm chart file and points to be aware of when creating it.